AdoptOpenJDK/openjdk-api/README.md

 The AdoptOpenJDK API provides a way to consume JSON information about the AdoptOpenJDK releases and nightly builds.
 Sign up to the [mailing list](https://mail.openjdk.java.net/mailman/listinfo/adoption-discuss) where major API updates will be announced, and visit [adoptopenjdk.net](https://adoptopenjdk.net) to find out more about the community.

+## Deployment

+The v2 API is currently deployed on AdoptOpenJDK's Red Hat [OpenShift](http://console.pro-us-east-1.openshift.com) instance.
+You will need username `adoptopenjdk-admin` or `adoptopenjdk@gmail.com` and the password.

+OpenShift contains multiple applications.
+The v2 API is called `openjdk-api`.

 ## Usage

 Here is an example using `curl` (see the [curl documentation](https://curl.haxx.se/docs/tooldocs.html)):